The Girlie Show (concert tour): Commercial reception

 The Girlie Show proved to be commercially successful.
 In London, 15,000 tickets were sold within two hours, while the opening night was attended by 72,000 people.
 Madonna's very first concert in Israel attracted an audience of 50,000 people.
 The three shows at New York City's Madison Square Garden grossed US$2,020,475 million, while the three Mexican concerts grossed $8,927,703 million; prices ranged from $28.13 to $125.
 The first show at Argentina's River Plate Stadium saw the singer playing to an audience of 50,000.
 In Brazil, she broke attendance records: 86,000 and 120,000 people attended the concerts in São Paulo and Rio de Janeiro, respectively.
 It remains the second largest crowd ever on Rio's Maracanã Stadium for a concert by a female artist, behind Tina Turner's 1988 Break Every Rule World Tour (attended by 188,000 people).
 The average ticket price for the shows was $15.

 In Australia, Madonna set the record for the biggest ticket sales with over 360,000 tickets sold; the first date sold 52,000 tickets in an hour and 20 minutes, with prices ranging from $45 to $142.
 The single concert at the Adelaide Oval attracted over 40,000 people, standing as one of the most attended concerts in the venue's history.
 The dates in Melbourne and Sydney sold 147,241 and 135,000 tickets, respectively.
 In Sydney, over 90,000 tickets were sold in an hour.
 Billboard then reported that the eight Australian concerts had grossed over US$18.5 million.
 Upon completion, the tour was reported to have grossed a total of $70 million from 39 concerts.
+According to Amusement Business, sister publication of Billboard, the Girlie Show was the highest-grossing female tour of 1993.